ppy/osu-wiki/news/2020/2020-05-27-new-featured-artist-thank-you-scientist.md

 Turning heads since 2012, the New Jersey-based septet is widely renowned for their eclectic sound that draws upon influences from dozens of genres and folds them all under the progressive banner.

-Though a little bit longer than you might be used to, their work fills a neat niche which has historically been well-received, with mappers like [-Visceral-](https://osu.ppy.sh/users/1855540) (formerly known as Theaceae) and [Mun](https://osu.ppy.sh/users/6699165) turning heads with their map of [*My Famed Disappearing Act*](https://osu.ppy.sh/beatmapsets/765338) back in early 2018.
+Though a little bit longer than you might be used to, their work fills a neat niche which has historically been well-received, with mappers like ::-Visceral-::{ user-id=1855540 } (formerly known as Theaceae) and ::Mun::{ user-id=6699165 } turning heads with their map of [*My Famed Disappearing Act*](https://osu.ppy.sh/beatmapsets/765338) back in early 2018.

 If you're a fan of English-based rock and have a soft spot for any of the different kinds of musical fusion subgenres, **Thank You Scientist** is sure to tickle your ears.
 Seriously, they're wicked stuff.